great-wyrm/web3/docs/characters.md

 We also foresee services springing up which make it easy for players to create and store their character sheets.
 We welcome this, as this is what decentralized gaming stands for!

-The only restriction we impose on players is that the metadata they set for their characters be released under the [CC0 Creative Commons License](https://creativecommons.org/share-your-work/public-domain/cc0/).
+The only restriction imposed on players is that the metadata they set for their characters be released under the [CC0 Creative Commons License](https://creativecommons.org/share-your-work/public-domain/cc0/).
 This will ensure that the Great Wyrm community can build the game world without having to worry about lawsuits tainting the magic of our shared creation.